sukanyabeuria/Fraud-Shield/backend/README.md

 The goal is not only to detect fraud, but to provide a clear and understandable explanation of **why a transaction was considered risky**, while providing secure authentication, persistent transaction records, and analytics for the application dashboard.

+The backend is currently ready for the next phase: **frontend-to-backend integration**, where the existing React interfaces will be connected to the implemented authentication, transaction analysis, transaction history, and analytics APIs.